Prince Harry Treats Meghan Markle To Romantic Tour Of Natural History Museum

 Prince Harry and Meghan Markle have been rumored to have started dating around July 2016.
 They didn’t make their romance public until November when Harry issued a statement asking for fans to leave Markle’s family alone.
 Apparently, there was so much attention on their relationship that some overzealous fans were bothering Meghan’s mom and other family members, prompting Harry to ask everyone to please leave them alone.

 This isn’t the first time that Prince Harry and Meghan Markle have spent time together this month.
-Earlier in the month, the royal couple made waves when they spent a weekend together in Jamaica while attending the wedding of Harry’s wingman Tom Inskip.
+Earlier in the month, the royal couple made waves when they spent a weekend together in Jamaica while attending the wedding of Harry’s wingman, Tom Inskip.

 There were conflicting reports about Harry and Meghan’s experience in Jamaica.
-Some said the two were having a great time together, dancing and kissing and looking generally like a very in love couple.
+Some said the two were having a great time together, dancing and kissing and looking like a very in-love couple.
 Others claimed that Prince Harry looked bored with his new-ish girlfriend and was showing signs that he might be ready to move on.

-It looks like there will be no moving on, at least not yet.
-Which is why Meghan is in London with the British prince right now.
+It looks like there will be no moving on, at least not yet, and this is why Meghan is in London with the British prince right now.
 A source reportedly told The Sun all about Prince Harry and Meghan Markle’s romantic night out at the Natural History Museum in London.

 How Meghan Markle’s relationship with Prince Harry is continuing to build on Princess Diana’s legacy: https://t.co/vGpTfn3L85 pic.twitter.com/GJ8AIq7Ygf